TheChiefMeat/Chiefs-Big-List-of-Programs/README.md

 # Chiefs Big List of Programs

 If you wish for a program to be added to the below list, please open an issue with the name of the program as the title, with a link to the website / github page of the program in question.
+If any of the links are dead, please open and issue and provide any up-to-date links to you can provide.

 Disclaimer: I'm one of the developers and maintainers of PGP Suite.